Moving Services to Brazil From US - Relocation Services to Brazil - Earthrelo

 Most expats moving to Brazil, purchase a car once they enter Brazil.
 However, because of high taxes in Brazil, cars are expensive.
 But, purchasing a new car can be easier as well as cheaper than importing one from your homeland.

 This is because you need to pay a considerable import tax as well as shipping costs.
 Used vehicles are allowed to import on several conditions as well.
 Some include imports leading from donations, antique cars which have 30 years of age or older for collection purposes, cars imported by diplomats or staff members, or inherited vehicles.
-Having the largest-ever road network in the continent, cars are the easiest and most popular way to get around the country.

 Driving In Brazil